 Fish-Zole is Metronidazole labeled for fish but can be used for dogs with caution.
 Metronidazole is quite effective but side effects can include neurotoxicity especially after long term use.
 Pregnant dogs and puppies should not be given metronidazole.
 The usual dosage is 7.5 mg per kg (2.2 pounds) of body weight twice a day for IBD and 15 mg per kg (2.2 pounds) for bacterial or protozoal infections.

-DE looks like flour, and it kills bugs mechanically when the insects come in contact with it.
+DE looks like flour, and it kills bugs, like fleas and worms, mechanically when the insects come in contact with it.
 DE is made out of crushed fossils from the ocean and if you look at it through a microscope, it looks like broken glass.
 These shards cut through insects’ exoskeletons which dehydrates them and then kills them.
 The best part is that DE is known to be effective and safe for you and your dogs.

 Simply sprinkle food grade DE (NOT the pool stuff!) on your rugs, your dog beds and anywhere else you may have fleas, including ON your dog, just don’t breathe the stuff in!